 3.16.
 The visitor must show their ticket to the Museum’s staff at the checkpoint when entering each area covered by the ticket (permanent exhibition, temporary exhibition area, event areas), at which point the ticket collector checks the ticket and marks it so that it cannot be used again.

 3.17.
-If the visitor needs to return to the entrance area after passing through the checkpoint, the visitor should approach the ticket collector at the checkpoint or the administrator at the information desk in order to coordinate the procedure for reentering the exhibition halls.
+If the visitor needs to return to the entrance area after passing through the checkpoint, the visitor should approach the ticket collector at the checkpoint with his/her admission ticket in order to coordinate the procedure for reentering the exhibition halls.
+The Museum may use any additional methods to identify guided tour groups and visitors, including special stickers to be attached to clothes or single-use bracelets that are valid only with an admission ticket.
+Reentry to the exhibition with damaged stickers or bracelets, or without an admission ticket, is prohibited.

 Individual Tours of Permanent and Temporary Exhibitions